nav-ios/mobile-coding-challenge/README.md

 ```

 ```
-For persistence store, I have implemented a very simple solution using UserDefaults.
+For persistence store, I have created an abstract interface with a collaborator which can be easily replaced by any framework that we want to use.
-I am currently working on abstracting this to a protocol to inverse dependency on frameworks so we can easily replace UserDefaults with any other solution.
-Currently testing Cache Store and building it following TDD process.
+By using interface for persisting user favourite podcast, we can inverse the dependency on the framework that we want to use.
+Currently I am using `UserDefaults` as the project requires only peristing the podcast's ID.
 ```

 ## Persistence Store: